BlowsMeAway Productions

 Made by hand in the USA

 To make this control I start with standard XLR connectors, precision machine them and mate them to the black-anodized aluminum barrel.
-The result is a rugged, high quality device that should withstand years of use.

 Some things you should know:

-This control is designed and wired differently from my high-impedance control.
-In particular, it is designed for "balanced" wiring, which is the standard for low impedance microphones.
-This has a few important implications:
+This control is designed for "balanced" low impedance wiring, which is the standard for low impedance microphones.
+Please read the information below for important caveats: |

-• The control will not work properly with cables designed for hi-impedance microphones like the Hohner Blues Blaster or the Shaker microphone.
+- The control will not work properly with cables designed for hi-impedance microphones like the Hohner Blues Blaster or the Shaker microphone.
 Those cables have an XLR connector at one end and a 1/4" phone ("guitar") connector at the other, and they are wired "unbalanced", with either pin 2 or pin 3 hot, and the signal return connected to ground.
-If you are plugging your mic directly into a guitar/harp amplifier with one of these cables, the control will not work for you.
-You must switch to an XLR-to-XLR cable and an impedance matching transformer like this.
+If you are plugging your low impedance mic directly into a guitar/harp amplifier with one of these cables, the control will not work well for you.
+Perhaps more importantly, you are only getting 1/2 of your mic's potential output!
+You should always match the impedance of your mic to the impedance of the first active device to which it is connected - i.e., amp or effects pedal.
+The proper way is to use an XLR-to-XLR cable and an impedance matching transformer at the amp end of the cable as shown to the right.

 Photo shows proper setup using XLR cable with impedance matching transformer.